 II.3: SIMD CPU backend

-The KV cache in II.2 fixed the algorithm: decode is now constant work per token, not growing work.
-But the harness still reports about 21 ms per decode forward pass, and that number is now a kernel problem, not an algorithm problem.
-The forward pass is the right amount of arithmetic; it's just running that arithmetic slowly.
+The KV cache in II.2 fixed the algorithm: decode is now near-constant work per token, not growing work.
+But the harness still reports 53-odd milliseconds per decode forward pass, and the obvious next suspect is the kernel.
+The forward pass is the right amount of arithmetic; surely it's just running that arithmetic slowly?

-Where does the time go?
-The forward pass is dominated by matmul.
-The scalar matmul from I.4 is a triple-nested loop that multiplies and adds one pair of floats at a time.
+Look at the code and the case seems open-and-shut.
+The forward pass is dominated by matmul, and the scalar matmul from I.4 is a triple-nested loop that multiplies and adds one pair of floats at a time.
 The CPU in your laptop can multiply-add four pairs of floats with a single instruction (that's what its SIMD unit is for), and we have been ignoring it entirely.

 What SIMD is

 SIMD stands for Single Instruction, Multiple Data.
 A normal CPU instruction operates on one value: "multiply these two floats."
 A SIMD instruction operates on a small fixed-size vector of values at once: "multiply these four pairs of floats, in parallel, in one instruction."
-The CPU has special wide registers (128 bits, enough to hold four 32-bit floats) and a set of instructions that act on all four lanes simultaneously.
+The CPU has special wide registers (128 bits, enough to hold four 32-bit floats) and a set of instructions that act on all four lanes (the register's four float slots) simultaneously.

 On Apple Silicon and other ARM chips, this instruction set is called NEON.
 Rust exposes it as intrinsics: functions in std::arch::aarch64 that map almost one-to-one onto NEON machine instructions.
 A few we use here: